11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 McKinsey interviewers are listening for evidence that a candidate has the particular trait they’ve been assigned to probe.
 If you set up a story and the interviewer doesn’t think it will demonstrate the trait they asked you about (example: they ask you to talk about a leadership experience and it doesn’t sound like your story will demonstrate leadership), they may ask you to discuss a different story.

 It’s easy to see how this can throw someone off.
 You’re laying out an experience and someone tells you to stop and talk about something else.
-The important thing to remember, though, is that each interview is tasked with assessing something.
+The important thing to remember, though, is that each interviewer is tasked with assessing something.
 If your story won’t let them assess the trait, that will hurt your ability to move forward to second round interviews or get an offer.
 If you can come up with a story that does hit the trait they’re assessing, this will keep you in the running.

 If this happens to you, take a deep breath and start over.
 Have multiple stories prepared in advance just in case.